simon-s-99/health-care-frontend/.github/pull_request_template.md

 - [ ] Complicated & hard to read parts of the code have comments.
 - [ ] The code has been formatted correctly. *Correct indentation and so on.*
 - [ ] You are making a pull request against the correct branch.
+- [ ] You will assign all applicable labels to this Pull Request.
 - [ ] You will provide a detailed description.
-- [ ] You will assign yourself to this Pull Request.
+- [ ] You will assign yourself to this Pull Request __*OR*__ verify that the bot/action has assigned you automatically.
-- [ ] You will request at least 1 reviewer.
+- [ ] You will request at least 2 reviewers __*OR*__ verify that the bot/action has requested reviewers automatically.

 # Description